s-dimaio/com.dimapp.geminiai/README.md

 ### Testing
 1. Install the app on your development Homey
 2. Configure your API key in the app settings
-3. Create test Flows with the "Send Prompt" action
+3. Create test Flows with the "Send Prompt" and "Send Prompt with Image" actions
-4. Monitor logs using `homey app log`
+4. Monitor logs using `homey app run --r`

 ## Privacy & Security

 - **API Key Storage**: Your Google Gemini API key is stored securely in Homey's settings
-- **Data Processing**: Prompts and responses are processed by Google's Gemini API
+- **Data Processing**: Prompts, images, and responses are processed by Google's Gemini API
-- **No Data Retention**: This app doesn't store or log your prompts or AI responses
+- **No Data Retention**: This app doesn't store or log your prompts, images, or AI responses
 - **Local Processing**: The app runs on your Homey device; only API calls are sent to Google
+- **Image Handling**: Images are converted to base64 and sent directly to the Gemini API; they are not stored locally

 ## Troubleshooting